nwmarino/statim/docs/README.md

-This directory contains broader documentation about parts of the project.
+This directory contains broader documentation about various parts of the project.